Ten years ago, the waste hauling landscape looked far different than it does today.

 Waste Today’s inaugural Top Hauler List is an attempt to quantify those changes and track the companies still on top based on their revenues.
 Along with national players, our list features some of the top regional haulers across North America.

 This activity has sopped up both smaller and larger waste management companies, some of which would have been on the list had they not been acquired.
 Advanced Disposal in Ponte Vedra, Florida, for example, was omitted in light of Waste Management's recent acquisition of the company, despite the deal being set to officially close in early 2020.
 Had it been included, the company would have been No. 8 on our list, with $1.56 billion in revenue in 2018.
-(For more on our methodology, please see "More about the Top Hauler List" on page 46.)
+(For more on our methodology, please see "More about the Top Hauler List" below.)